ORLANDO, Fla. – Nightlife in Central Florida is as spectacular as you make it.

 Ah, I was almost right on the money.
 If you like a flag — which are actually called “totems” here — you follow it and make some new friends, simple as that.

-I was beginning to think that all of my questions that night would end up having these simple eureka-moment answers, like learning what an acronym means, or how highway exits correspond to mile markers.
+I was beginning to think all of my questions that night would end up having these simple eureka-moment answers, like learning what an acronym means, or how highway exits correspond to mile markers.
 Either way, the festival was beginning to feel more like a playground, a place you can meet and play along with all sorts of friendly strangers.

 I wandered back across the festival’s entrance to one of the bazaars for a glint at the goods.
-The longest line was for Insomniac’s tables, where I hung around the exit to watch dozens of people get their hands on blankets, parasols, Dillon Francis T-shirts — the one I noticed depicted Mickey Mouse holding hands with Kermit the Frog, Donald Duck and one of the Grateful dead bears — a $75 “EDC” basketball jersey made to look like Orlando Magic gear, something for everyone.
+The longest line was for Insomniac’s tables, where I hung around the exit to watch dozens of people get their hands on blankets, parasols, Dillon Francis T-shirts — the one I noticed depicted Mickey Mouse holding hands with Kermit the Frog, Donald Duck and one of the Grateful Dead bears — a $75 “EDC” basketball jersey made to look like Orlando Magic gear, something for everyone.

 Backing out and dodging an old man with bright green brat ponytails and an excellent eye tattoo on his leg, I got back on the ground again to interact with another picnic.
 Here, I met Zen from Toronto.